esphome/esphome-docs/components/mcp230xx.rst

 - **address** (*Optional*, int): The I²C address of the driver.
   Defaults to ``0x21``.

-The configuration is almost exactly the same with the MCP23008 component (`datasheet <http://ww1.microchip.com/downloads/en/devicedoc/21919e.pdf>`__, `Adafruit <https://www.adafruit.com/product/593>`__):
+The configuration is essentially the same with the MCP23008 component (`datasheet <http://ww1.microchip.com/downloads/en/devicedoc/21919e.pdf>`__, `Adafruit <https://www.adafruit.com/product/593>`__):